-Types of Partners and Partnerships (cont'd) Tiered Partnership A partnership structure that includes tiered partners.
-Lower-Tier Partnership A partnership that has a partnership as a direct or indirect partner.
+Types of Partners and Partnerships (cont'd) 0 0 Smith is a direct Tiered Partnership A partnership structure that partner in upper tier and indirect partner ir lower tier partnership Lower-Tier Partnership A partnership that has a partnership as a direct or indirect partner.
 Upper Tier Partnership A partnership that is a direct or indirect partner in another partnership.
-Direct Partner A partner that holds an interest in a partnership.
-Indirect Partner A partner of a tiered partnership, with respect to a lower-tier partnership.
+Upper Tier Direct Partner A partner that holds an interest in a partnership.
+F Partnership Indirect Partner A partner of a tiered partnership, with respect to a lower-tier partnership.
+Lower Tier Partnership

 Sourcing Terms Source or Sourcing Terms referring to how amounts of net income or items of income, expense, gain, or loss from multistate activities are attributed to a particular state.
 Apportionable Income Net income made up of items of income, expense, gain, or loss to which formulary apportionment is properly applied (sometimes referred to in other sources as "business income").
 Non-Apportionable Income or Items Items of income, expense, gain, or loss to which specific rules of assignment are properly applied (sometimes referred to in other sources as "nonbusiness income").
-Formulary Apportionment The use of a formula or ratio consisting of factors representing activity in the state (e.g., receipts, property, and/or payroll) which is generally applied to an amount of net income from that activity.
+Formulary Apportionment The use of a formula or ratio consisting of factors representing activity in the state (e.g., receipts, property, and/or payroll) which is generally applied to amount of net income from that activity.
 Assign and Rules of Assignment Sourcing items (using rules of assignment) including sourcing to a particular state or the division of items between multiple states.